mabackma/TeamsBot/README.md

 # Teams Bot

-A Microsoft Teams satisfaction survey for employees in.
+A Microsoft Teams satisfaction survey for employees.

 The questions are sent from Power Automate to Teams.